Cocaine in the United States: 1990s

 The National Household Survey on Drug Abuse (NHSDA) reported that in the United States in 1999 that cocaine was used by 3.7 million people, or 1.7% of the household population age 12 and older.
-Estimates of the current number of those who use cocaine regularly (at least once per month) vary, but 1.5 million is a widely accepted figure within the research community.
+Estimates of the number of those who use cocaine regularly (at least once per month) vary, but 1.5 million is a widely accepted figure within the research community.
 In 2001, more Hispanics received sentences for crimes relating to powder cocaine than any other ethnicity while more African Americans were convicted of crimes relating to crack cocaine in the United States.

 Although cocaine use had not significantly changed over the six years prior to 1999, the number of first-time users reportedly went up from 574,000 in 1991, to 934,000 in 1998 – an increase of 63%.
 However, teen use would significantly decline by 1998.
 While these numbers indicated that cocaine was still widely present in the United States, its use was significantly less prevalent than during the early 1980s.
 A United Nations report from 2001 also noted that cocaine usage in the United States in 1999 was in fact 70% lower than it was in 1985.

 Usage among youth

 The 1999 Monitoring the Future (MTF) survey found the proportion of American students reporting use of powdered cocaine rose during the 1990s.
 In 1991, 2.3% of eighth-graders stated that they had used cocaine in their lifetime.
 This figure rose to 4.7% in 1999.
 For the older grades, increases began in 1992 and continued through the beginning of 1999.
 Between those years, lifetime use of cocaine went from 3.3% to 7.7% for tenth-graders and from 6.1% to 9.8% for high-school seniors.
 Lifetime use of crack cocaine, according to MTF, also increased among eighth-, tenth-, and twelfth-graders, from an average of 2% in 1991 to 3.9% in 1999.
 Despite this allegation, it was acknowledged that youth drug use had actual cocaine use among teenagers had significantly decreased by 1998.

 Perceived risk and disapproval of cocaine and crack use both decreased during the 1990s at all three grade levels.
-The 1999 NHSDA found the highest rate of monthly cocaine use was for those aged 18–25 at 1.7%, an increase from 1.2% in 1997.
+The 1999 NHSDA found the highest rate of monthly cocaine use was for ages 18–25 at 1.7%, an increase from 1.2% in 1997.
 Rates declined between 1996 and 1998 for ages 26–34, while rates allegedly slightly increased for the 12–17 and 35+ age groups.
 Studies also show people are using cocaine at younger ages.
 However, a federal survey noted that cocaine usage among teenagers had in fact fallen.
 NHSDA found a steady decline in the mean age of first use from 23.6 years in 1992 to 20.6 years in 1998.